Faro 'ilhas' - Island beaches

 Ilha Deserta is an uninhabited ilha with just one very popular restaurant on it ("Restaurante O Estaminé" offering traditional flavours from the Atlantic and Ria Formosa; Tel: 917811856) - if you want to lunch here we would suggest you book a table before or as soon as you arrive on the ilha!
 The beach on the seaward side is a beautiful sandy bay, just a couple of minutes walk from the quay.

 There is a small area of sunbeds for hire, but most people seem to take their own sunshades and their own refreshments to enjoy a quiet few hours on this very peaceful ilha.

 Ilha da Culatra is the next ilha to the east and the lighthouse at Farol is easily spotted.
-The ferry from Faro runs to Farol, which has a small, permanent all year round, population which increases to around 3000 in the summer season.
+The ferry from Faro to Farol only runs during the summer (June to end September) but it can be reached from Olhão all year round.
+It has a small, permanent all year round, population which increases to around 3000 in the summer season.
 It's a lovely seaside community of mostly single storey houses; with oleanders lining the sandy pathways and bouganvileas climbing over the verandas.
 There are several restaurants and cafés dotted along the pathways from the quay.

 The beach on the seaward side is another beautiful sandy bay and obviously popular both with the residents and people just visiting for a few hours.

 The ferry to Farol runs more often than to Deserta and there are also several places on Farol offering 24 hour water taxi services.
 The trip takes the same time (30 to 35 minutes) as the trip to Ilha Deserta and the return ticket costs around 5€